 While violence is often used by the police, election day in Mansoura reflected the government’s slightly more subtle bu

-Egypt’s ruling party captured nearly all seats in parliament in the first round of the disputed elections, according to official results.
+Egypt’s ruling party has captured nearly all seats in parliament that were decided in a first round of disputed elections, according to official results.

-The National Democratic Party won 209 of 221 seats in Sunday’s polls, but the Muslim Brotherhood, the country’s largest opposition group, failed to win a single seat.
+The National Democratic Party won 209 of 221 seats in Sunday’s polls.
+The Muslim Brotherhood, Egypt’s largest opposition group, failed to win a single seat.

-The Muslim Brotherhood is outlawed in Egypt under a ban on religious parties and fields candidates as independents.
+The group is outlawed in Egypt under a ban on religious parties and fields candidates as independents.

 Fraud claims rejected